-Strategies for Dealing with Difficult Stakeholders
+Stakeholder Challenge: Dealing with Difficult Stakeholders

 Why is it important?

 APM research found that “Competent project teams” is one of 12 Project Success Factors identified as playing a crucial role in the formation and delivery of the project, and a crucial element of this factor is the ability of the project manager to cope with difficulties they encounter arising out of managing relationships with others, both inside and outside of the team.

 In terms of external stakeholders, a failure to cope can lead to dysfunctional relationships with key stakeholders, such as clients, which will be to the detriment of the project.